greytip/summon-widgets/README.md

 ## Usage

-To use widgets in browser, plesae follow instruction below:
+To use widgets in browser, please follow instruction below:

 1. Add the `script` tag in your web as below.